-The Buckingham Palace State Rooms will be open to the public from 22 July to 1 October 2017.
-Tickets are also available to the Royal Mews.See all Reviews
+The Buckingham Palace State Rooms will be open to the public from 17 July to 24 September 2023.
+Tickets are also available to the Royal Mews and Queen's Gallery.

 Buckingham Palace serves as both the office and London residence of Her Majesty the Queen.
 It is one of the few working royal palaces remaining in the world today.

 In August and September, when the palace is not being used in its official capacity, visitors can enjoy the State Rooms, which form the heart of the working palace - nineteen rooms, lavishly furnished with the finest treasures from the Royal Collection, including paintings by Rembrandt, Rubens, Poussin and Canaletto and some of the finest English and French furniture.

 Visitors end their tour with a walk along the south side of the Palace garden, which splendid views of the west front of the Palace and the famous lake.

 During the summer the Garden Café is open, letting you have a sit down while overlooking the Palace’s famous lawn and lake.
 The café offers a selection of refreshments, including tea, coffee, juice and a choice of cakes and sandwiches.